 - You are entitled to receive 66 2/3% of the difference between the income of your old and new job.
 (Note: Average weekly wage is found by calculating the average of your wages over a fixed period of time.

-- You are entitled to receive a maximum of 300 weeks of TPD pay.
+- You can receive a maximum of 300 weeks of TPD pay.

 If Joey’s new job pays less than his income prior to the injury, Joey is entitled to receive the 66 2/3% difference through TPD pay.
 If Joey’s new job pays more than or equal to his job prior to the injury, he is not entitled to TPD pay.

-If Joey made an average of $500 a week when he was a mover and now makes $300 a week as a receptionist, he is entitled to 66 2/3% of the $200 difference through TPD benefits– approximately $133.33 per week.
+If Joey made an average of $500 a week when he was a mover and now makes $300 a week as a receptionist, he is entitled to 66 2/3% of the $200 difference through TPD benefits, or approximately $133.33 per week.